Memory loss that begins suddenly or significantly interferes with your ability to function in daily life may indicate a more serious problem.

 Once the need for an initial assessment has been identified, the following occurs:

-Initial memory loss assessments are 60 minutes in length and include a detailed medical history, a physical examination, laboratory testing and cognitive (thinking, reasoning and remembering) testing.
+Initial memory loss assessments are 60 minutes in length and include a detailed medical history, laboratory testing and cognitive (thinking, reasoning and remembering) testing.
 These tests help determine if a patient has symptoms that indicate dementia, and if so, the patient's degree of impairment.

 After the initial assessment and testing is finished, our providers create a plan of care that is individually tailored to each patient.
 Afterward, our case manager works with the patient and the family to help with the plan of care.